MengyaoHuang/Web-Scraping-in-Python/README.md

 - Login Web scraping
   - [Task1](https://github.com/MengyaoHuang/Web-Scraping-in-Python/blob/master/Log%20in%20Task/Data_scraping_log_in_related_task_Section1_.ipynb): (Login not needed) Use "bomlink" and "imdblink" of each film to scrape information including 'releasedate' and 'closedate' and 'number of critics'.
+  - [Task2](https://github.com/MengyaoHuang/Web-Scraping-in-Python/blob/master/Log%20in%20Task/star_power_actor.ipynb): Here we want to scrap StarPower values for the Top5 casts for each film measured 10 weeks prior to the release date (scraped from Task1).
+To be more specific, we would use [Selenium](https://www.seleniumhq.org/) to set up a driver and log in our account first.
+And by visiting Pro-IMDb profile of casts, we would tell certain period rankings through graph Data automatically.